Vibecoding Apple apps

 A scattered list of things I have not yet figured out, or have figured out and disliked.

-• Signing and provisioning.
+Signing and provisioning.
 Even with the developer account paid up, the rituals around personal devices, free/paid teams, provisioning profiles, capabilities, and the keychain are exactly as user-hostile as everyone says.
 I have not yet found an MCP that abstracts this away.
-I suspect there is no abstraction over it; it is a substance.
-Apple would rather a human signed off on their nonsense
+I suspect there is no abstraction over it because Apple would rather a human was somewhere in the loop to sign off on their nonsense.

-• Sideload vs. dev-install.
+Sideload vs. dev-install.
 For my own apps on my own phone, the dev-account install with a 1-year cert is fine.
 For apps I might want to give to one or two friends, the answer is less clear.
 AltStore?
 TestFlight?
 I have not committed.
+Probably TestFlight.

-• Does SwiftUI Preview capture actually close the loop?
+Does SwiftUI Preview capture actually close the loop?
 In principle, the agent sees the preview and iterates.
 In practice I am not yet sure how well this scales past a single isolated view.
 View hierarchies, state, mock data, navigation contexts — all of these complicate the preview.
-To be tested.
+Currently I plan to avoid ever finding this out by just not building anything complicated enough to need it.

-• Non-trivial system integrations.
+Non-trivial system integrations.
 Core Data, HealthKit, Shortcuts intents, WidgetKit — the bits I actually want to use, since they are what makes the phone useful as an automation target.
 The simple-Swift-app-with-a-button pattern is well-trodden in LLM-generated examples.
-The “talk to HealthKit and surface a daily nudge” pattern not so much, I assume.
-We shall see.
+The “talk to HealthKit and surface a daily nudge” pattern… maybe?
+TODO